connellboyce/basic-discord-bot-template/README.md

 #### Update Contents
 - This template is set up to return the response of an arbitrary API.
   - Update the logic as necessary to suit your needs.
+- Alter the commands.
+The function name is what the bot uses as the command name.
+Update the default function name and create new command functions as needed.
 - Update your `BOT_TOKEN` with the one obtained from the Discord Developer Portal.

 #### Deploy